 Cut toenails straight across, filing sharp edges.
 Avoid over-the-counter corn cures and tight socks or stockings.

-If you notice any change or problem, seek help.
+If you notice a change or problem with your feet, seek help.
 If you can’t see clearly, ask a family member or carer to check your feet for you.

 Make sure your shoes fit and suit the activity you are doing.
 Shoes should be the right length (1.5cm longer than your longest toe), width and depth.